UWStout/STEAMGameOn24/README.md

-# Game On!
-Programming Template

-This is a template project used in the UW Stout Summer STEAM Game On! camp for the programming class.
-It is meant to accompany that course and will be elaborated on in person during the session.

-- Created Summer 2024
+# 2D Top Down RPG in Unity

-- Inspired by the [Make an RPG](https://github.com/oneManDev-io/Make-an-RPG-Game-in-Unity-2022) tutorial by [One Man Dev](https://github.com/oneManDev-io)
+This is for my own implementation of the [Make an RPG](https://github.com/oneManDev-io/Make-an-RPG-Game-in-Unity-2022) tutorial by [One Man Dev](https://github.com/oneManDev-io).

+It will be updated to use the latest Unity version, the URP, and the modern Input System package as well as other changes to fit my own personal style.